wmaucla/v4/content/jobs/Liberty Mutual Insurance Actuarial/index.md

 range: 'Jul 2016 - Oct 2017'
 ---

 Prior to becoming a data scientist I actually worked as an actuarial analyst.
-However, let's not talk about it (or we can - it's a great story how/why I switched). :)
+However, let's not talk about it (or ask me about it - it's a great story how/why I switched).